Israelis: Population

-As of 2013, Israel's population is 8 million, of which the Israeli civil government records 75.3% as Jews, 20.7% as non-Jewish Arabs, and 4.0% other.
+As of 2025, Israel's population is 10.148 million, of which the Israeli government estimates 7.76 million as Jews, 2.13 million as Arabs.
 Israel's official census includes Israeli settlers in the occupied territories (referred to as "disputed" by Israel).
 280,000 Israeli settlers live in settlements in the Israeli-occupied West Bank, 190,000 in East Jerusalem, and 20,000 in the Golan Heights.

-Among Jews, 70.3% were born in Israel (sabras), mostly from the second or third generation of their family in the country, and the rest are Jewish immigrants.
+Among Jews, 80% were born in Israel (sabras), mostly from the second or third generation of their family in the country, and the rest are Jewish immigrants.
 Of the Jewish immigrants, 20.5% were from Europe and the Americas, and 9.2% were from Asia, Africa, and Middle Eastern countries.
-Nearly half of all Israeli Jews are descended from immigrants from the European Jewish diaspora.
+Less than half of all Israeli Jews are descended from immigrants from the European Jewish diaspora.
 Approximately the same number are descended from immigrants from Arab countries, Iran, Turkey and Central Asia.
 Over 200,000 are of Ethiopian and Indian-Jewish descent.

 The official Israel Central Bureau of Statistics estimate of the Israeli Jewish population does not include those Israeli citizens, mostly descended from immigrants from the Soviet Union, who are registered as "others", or their immediate family members.
 Defined as non-Jews and non-Arabs, they make up about 3.5% of Israelis (350,000), and were eligible for Israeli citizenship under the Law of Return.

-Israel's two official languages are Hebrew and Arabic.
-Hebrew is the primary language of government and is spoken by the majority of the population.
+Israel's official language is Hebrew, which serves as the language of government and is spoken by the majority of the population.
 Arabic is spoken by the Arab minority and by some members of the Mizrahi Jewish community.
 English is studied in school and is spoken by the majority of the population as a second language.
 Other languages spoken in Israel include Russian, Yiddish, Spanish, Ladino, Amharic, Armenian, Romanian, and French.

-In recent decades, between 650,000 and 1,300,000 Israelis have emigrated, a phenomenon known in Hebrew as yerida ("descent", in contrast to aliyah, which means "ascent").
-Emigrants have various reasons for leaving, but there is generally a combination of economic and political concerns.
-Los Angeles is home to the largest community of Israelis outside Israel.
+Between 600,000 and 800,000 Israelis have emigrated or live abroad, a phenomenon known in Hebrew as yerida ("descent", in contrast to aliyah, which means "ascent").
+Emigrants have various reasons for leaving or living abroad, but there is generally a combination of economic and political concerns.